subashini7/prasanna_web/content/leaps/08P-DH-PALM.md

-We demonstrate polarization sensitive detection with 3D super-localization of single-molecules and unveil 3D polarization specific characteristics of single-molecules within the intracellular structure of PtK1 cells expressing photoactivatable green fluorescent protein.
+We demonstrate polarization sensitive detection with 3D super localization of single molecules and unveil 3D polarization specific characteristics of single molecules within the intracellular structure of PtK1 cells expressing photoactivatable green fluorescent protein.
 The system modulates orthogonal polarization components of single molecule emissions with a single spatial light modulator and